-Director John Fawcett proves you can teach an old werewolf new tricks in this inventive B thriller satirizing the miseries of high school life.
-Brigitte and Ginger Fitzgerald are two rebellious siblings who really take this goth business seriously, particularly Ginger whose growing pains include turning into a werewolf.
+Director John Fawcett and screenwriter Karen Walton prove you can teach an old werewolf new tricks in this inventive B thriller satirizing the miseries of high school life.
+Brigitte and Ginger Fitzgerald are two rebellious siblings who really take this goth business seriously, particularly Ginger, whose growing pains include turning into a werewolf.
 Emily Perkins and Katharine Isabelle are terrific as the supernatural sister act and Mimi Rogers is the supportive but ultimately ineffectual mom.

 About Mike Mendez